 7.19 The following list exemplifies the case where restriction of extension capabilities is accomplished by programming a combination of restrictive Class-of-Service options into the extension's Class of Service.
 These, and other options allow extreme flexibility in the degree of restriction assigned to a given Class of Service.
+This Class of Service allows a station to call the supervisor by lifting the handset, and allows the station to be called by the supervisor or any unrestricted extension.
+Functions such as consultation and access to trunks are not available.

 Option Number Option Name

 38 Never a Forwardee

-Inward Restriction (DID)
+43 Inward Restriction (DID)

-46 Flash Disable Communication of
+46 Flash Disable

 47 Never a Consultee

 57 Manual Line

-59 Non-CO Trunks via Attendant
+59 Non-CO Trunks via Supervisor Inhibit

-Inhibit compacts a common temp85

 60 CO Trunks via Attendant Inhibit